Celmara Pocock

 Dr Celmara Pocock is Senior Lecturer in Anthropology and Australian Indigenous Studies at the University of Southern Queensland.
 She has research interests in senses and aesthetics, environment, museums, tourism, and World Heritage.
 Celmara is the current chair of the ACHS Communications subcommittee.

-Sessions in which Celmara Pocock attends
+Sessions in which Dr Celmara Pocock attends

 11:30